Prijmamahatara/Prijmamahatara/about.md

 # About Me

-I'm **Prijma Mahatara**, a Business & Data Analyst focused on:
+I'm **Prijma Mahatara**, a Business Analytics professional with hands-on experience in:

-- Technical documentation and workflow mapping
+- **ERP/SAP data and workflow documentation**
+- **Technical specs and process mapping**
-- Data analysis and dashboard storytelling
+- **Business analytics, reporting, and data storytelling**
-- Clear, structured explanations of complex systems

-I enjoy turning complex data and systems into documentation that is easy for teams to use, share, and act on.
+Currently, I work as a **Data Management Intern at MilliporeSigma**, where I:
+- Document complex ERP and supply chain processes
+- Support master data governance and workflow improvements
+- Collaborate with cross-functional teams to keep systems accurate and efficient

+My background also includes:
+- **Web content writing** – communicating complex ideas clearly and accessibly
+- **HR assistant experience** – documenting processes, forms, and people workflows

+Bringing together technical and non-technical experience, I focus on **making processes easy to understand, repeat, and improve**.